 Turn Your Funnel Into a Cycle

 You have around a 5% chance to sell something to a new customer, but a 60%-70% chance to sell something to a repeat customer.
-As a result, 65% or more of an average small business’ revenue comes from existing customers.
+As such, 65% or more of an average small business’ revenue comes from existing customers.

 Customers that trust your content don’t have to go through the Awareness and Evaluation stages with them.
-They already know that your product is great and was convinced by the content you have shown them to buy!
+They already know that your product is great, and were convinced by the content you have shown them to buy!
 Smart e-mail marketing, such as campaigns that the Inn at Seaside has conducted, can drive repeat business by offering timely specials, attract design, and customer raves.

 Catering to happy customers saves you money on marketing material and shortens long sales cycles.
-If your company doesn’t have a strategy in place to encourage customers to become repeat purchasers, you are missing on a significant opportunity.
+If your company doesn’t have a strategy to encourage customers to become repeat purchasers, you are missing out.

 Take a minute to analyze the strengths and weaknesses of your marketing funnel.
-Chances are that the improvements you need to make have simpler solutions than you think.
+Chances are the improvements you need have simpler solutions than you think.